mithildhure/Hibernate-Emp-management-system/README.md

 # Employee Management System (Hibernate)

 A console-based Employee Management System built using Hibernate ORM and PostgreSQL, Built only for understanding backend betterm specially Bi-directional Mapping Associations.
-All operations are done on Console Through Scanner Class.
+All operations are done on console through Scanner class.

 ## Features